 We Are All Emotional

-We Are All Emotional, Have We Ever Been Otherwise? is a festival of performance art curated by the network of independent organisations tranzit.org and organized by Matter of Art.
+We Are All Emotional is a festival of performance art curated by the network of independent organisations tranzit.org and organized by Matter of Art.
 The event was supposed to take place in November 2020 but had to be cancelled due to the pandemic of COVID-19.
-At last, it will take place in the autumn of 2021 in Prague.
+At last, it will take place in December 2021 in Prague.

 In the meantime we decided to connect with the artists through a series of interviews thematizing emotions in difficult times.
 The interviews will be published continuously throughout 2021.
 See below to read the interviews which have been published so far.